 At the end of the day, we strive to put the right ad in front of the right person.
 However, even the worst ad in front of the right person can get a result.

-These have been a few tips to your Attorney SEO.
+These have been a few tips for your Attorney SEO.
 Please feel free to call me at (206) 880-0913 or send an email if you have any questions at Stoddard Agency.

 Click if you want to know more about how Identity Resolution is transforming the way attorneys generate cases for their firm